How to set up a subaccount

 6

-You can push any domain you have in your parent account over to the subaccount, so whoever has access to the subaccount can manage the domain while you retain ownership and control over transfers.
+You can push any domain you have in your parent account into the subaccount, so whoever has access to the subaccount can manage the domain while you retain ownership and control over transfers.
 Similarly, you can push the domain back to the parent account: How to push a domain into another account.

 Allow subaccounts to log in directly